MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-deploy.md

 ---
 ms.assetid: 9d758a26-a2dd-42f0-87a6-eafbbb8a2dbf
-title: Deploy a hyper-converged cluster with S2D in VMM
+title: Deploy a hyper-converged cluster with Storage Spaces Direct in VMM 2016
 description: This article describes how to set up Storage Spaces Direct in the VMM fabric
 author:  rayne-wiselman
 ms.author: raynew
-manager:  cfreeman
+manager:  carmonm
-ms.date:  03/09/2017
+ms.date:  05/07/2017
 ms.topic:  article
 ms.prod:  system-center-2016
 ms.technology:  virtual-machine-manager